On Rings of Differential Rota-Baxter Operators: Introduction

 In the present paper we introduce the \emph{ring of differential Rota-Baxter operators}~$\galg[\der,\vcum]$ over a given differential Rota-Baxter algebra~$(\galg, \der, \vcum)$.
 Although closely related to the integro-differential operator ring~$\galg[\der,\cum]$, this ring has a more delicate algebraic structure and a distinct range of applicability.
 In fact, we shall see that the ring of integro-differential operators is a quotient of~$\galg[\der,\vcum]$: Loosely speaking, we may view~$(\galg, \der, \vcum)$ as an integro-differential algebra whose integral is initialized at a ``generic point''; the passage to the quotient is then interpreted as ``fixing the integration constant'' (Propositions~\ref{prop:lin-op-rings} and~\ref{prop:spec-isom}).
-For the particular case of polynomial coefficients $\galg = K[x]$, this has been studied in the context of the (integro-differential) Weyl algebra~\mcite{RegensburgerRosenkranzMiddeke2009}, including the aforementioned \emph{specialization isomorphism} that fixes the integration constant.
-In this paper we shall also provide a \emph{generalization isomorphism} that goes the opposite route of embedding the finer structure of differential Rota-Baxter operators into an integro-differential operator ring containing a generic point (Theorem~\ref{thm:gen-isom-weyl}).
+For the particular case of polynomial coefficients $\galg = \bfk[x]$ over a field~$\bfk \supseteq \QQ$, this has been studied in the context of the (integro-differential) Weyl algebra~\mcite{RegensburgerRosenkranzMiddeke2009}, including the aforementioned \emph{specialization isomorphism} that fixes the integration constant.
+For this setting we now provide also a \emph{generalization isomorphism} that goes the opposite route of embedding the finer structure of differential Rota-Baxter operators into an integro-differential operator ring containing a generic point (Theorem~\ref{thm:gen-isom-weyl}).

 As to be expected from the quotient relation mentioned above, the ring of differential Rota-Baxter operators~$\galg[\der,\vcum]$ has a broader range of applicability.
 In particular, various \emph{classical distribution spaces} from analysis can be construed as modules over~$\galg[\der,\vcum]$ but not over~$\galg[\der,\cum]$, taking~$\galg = C^\infty(\RR)$ or~$\galg = \RR[x]$ as coefficients (Example~\ref{ex:vmod}\ref{it:dist}).
 This is in stark contrast to~$\galg = C^\infty(\RR)$ or~$\galg = \RR[x]$ itself, which is both an $\galg[\der,\cum]$-module and an $\galg[\der,\vcum]$-module, with~$\cum := \vcum := \cum_0^x$ the standard Rota-Baxter operator on~$\galg$.
 This is so because distributions can be differentiated arbitrarily but in general they cannot be evaluated (any point can be in the singular support of a distribution).
 In particular, the crucial identity~$\cum f' = f - f(0)$ for smooth functions~$f \in C^\infty(\RR)$ fails to hold for distributions~$f \in \mathcal{D}'(\RR)$.
 The upshot is that distributions have a sheaf structure (restrictions to open subsets) but no evaluations (``restrictions to points'').